Last updated:

 Cons:

-Requires a stable internet connection.
+Requires a stable internet connection and no offline mode.

-Integrated POS system has limited features.
+Built-in POS system has limited features in comparison.

-Usability on Computer, Smartphone, and Tablet
+Usability on Computer, Smartphone and Tablet

 Flexibility of integrations like other POS systems

-Experience for your sellers
+Experience for your vendors, consignors and sellers

 Pricing and customer support